amirkiaml/amirkiaml/README.md

 # 🌟 Introduction
 Hi there 👋, and welcome to my GitHub!
-Amir here, a data scientist and philosopher (PhD) by training.
+Amir here, a data scientist, math nerd and philosopher by training.
 I love all things data but particularly find Natural language Processing (NLP) very fascinating.
 On the philosophical side of things, I like diving deep into questions of machine consciousness, AI safety and IT ethics.

 <!--
 📝 [My resume can be found here](https://drive.google.com/file/d/1LfK6P2b9_29soKHiivZUXb6y03ebTeah/view?usp=sharing)